- First, think about how long you plan to stay invested, your financial needs, and how much risk—or price fluctuation—you could tolerate.

 For some, building their investment mix can be fascinating and rewarding, but it is definitely not the only way to invest.
-For many investors, it may be easier to turn to a target date fund an asset allocation fund or a managed account to handle the asset allocation.
-In the case of a target date fund, if you're saving for retirement, consider selecting a fund with a retirement date closest to your planned retirement age (somewhere around age 65–67 for most people).
-With an asset allocation fund, you pick a fixed mix of stocks, bonds and short- term investments that aligns with your goals, risk tolerance and time horizon.
+For many investors, it may be easier to turn to a target date fund, an asset allocation fund or a managed account to handle the asset allocation.
+If you're saving for retirement, consider selecting a target date fund with a retirement date closest to your planned retirement age (somewhere around age 65–67 for most people).
+With an asset allocation fund, you pick a fixed mix of stocks, bonds and short- term investments that aligns with your goals, risk tolerance, and time horizon.
 Or choose a managed account provider who will typically ask questions or have you fill out a questionnaire to help you determine the appropriate mix of investments, then provide ongoing advice to help you stay on track to reaching your goals.

 Why stocks, bonds, and short-term investments?

 Just like individual investments, each asset class plays a role in your investment mix.
 Here's a brief look at what stocks, bonds, and short-term investments bring to the table.

 Stocks have historically provided higher returns than less volatile asset classes, and those higher potential returns may be necessary in order for you to meet your goals.
 Over the short term, the stock market is unpredictable, but over the long term, it has historically trended up.
 But just keep in mind that the stock market has a lot of ups and downs, and the risk of loss is much higher with stocks than with other asset classes such as bonds or cash.